leoneu/s4-meter/README.md

 gradlew install
 </pre>

+> The command `gradlew` will download a wrapper for the build tool `gradle` and make it available for this project.
+You may want to [install](http://www.gradle.org/downloads.html) `gradle` directly instead and use the command `gradle` directly.

 Deploy
 ------

-This will install the S4 application in the $S4_IMAGE.
+This will install the S4-Meter reference application in the $S4_IMAGE.
 <pre>
-gradle deploy
+gradlew deploy
 </pre>

 Run